Embarrassing Extracts from My Teenage Diary

 * * *

-And then it goes on like that for another couple of hundred pages, and then another twenty years or so.
+And then it goes on like that for another couple of hundred pages, and then another twenty years or so, plus many, many more teenage diaries just like this one.

 * I sound SO YOUNG.
 I mean, I know I was fourteen at the time, but I look at fourteen year olds now, and they just seem so sophisticated.
 And there I was, obsessing over my hair, and thinking a pair of baggy jogging pants were the answer to all of my problems… And here I am now… obsessing over my hair, and thinking an ASOS dress is the answer to all my problems.
 This is pretty much what I was talking about when I wrote this post.
 I’m actually pretty freaked out right now, to be completely honest.